NASA’s color-coded photo of a heatwave in the Iberian Peninsula

 After glorious days when it seemed we were not going to have to pay with high temperatures for all the wonderful golden sunshine we’ve been getting, we’re suddenly faced not just with the prospect of but actual temperatures hitting the 40s Celsius.

 Cordoba registered 41°C on Saturday, 15 July, and didn’t stop there.
 Right next day the mercury surged higher and reached thermometer-busting 44°C. But then the iconic Andalusian city of The Mezquita has a well-deserved reputation as Europe’s hottest city in summer, averaging 36.9°C in July.

-Some parts of the coastal strips of southern Mediterranean are subtropical we get to plant Mangoes!
-Granada, of the Alhambra fame, roasted on temperatures which topped at 42°C last Sunday.
+Some parts of the coastal strips of southern Mediterranean are subtropical we get to plant mangoes!
+Granada, of the Alhambra fame, roasted on temperatures that topped at 42°C last Sunday.

 The Hot Arid sub-desertic Almeria is the only one of its kind in the whole of Europe and the Cabo de Gata in the province is known as Europe’s driest place due to almost total lack of rainfall.
 But many parts of Murcia and Alicante, this last one of Spain’s top tourist-drawers, share some of the characteristics of Almeria that knock us senseless.

 Seville, notwithstanding its women of legendary beauty (that mysterious mix of Arab and Celtic genes not found allegedly elsewhere in Spain), is better skirted; it went 40°C last Sunday.
 Also Badajoz on the Portuguese border.

 On18 June, the Spanish weather bureau AEMET warned 38 provinces of severe heat exceeding 40°C. The warning holds and, as if that were not enough, in the coming days ferocious thunderstorms will make the laden atmosphere that much more asphyxiating.